Alice Springs 28-day Rainfall Forecast

-The hemispheric long wave pattern has been relatively fast moving in recent weeks.
+The hemispheric long wave pattern has remained stable in recent weeks.
 There are four main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, Western Australia, New Zealand, and South America.
+Currently the most significant troughs are near the longitudes of the Indian Ocean, New Zealand, the southeast Pacific, and the Atlantic Ocean.

-Over Western Australia the strongest cold fronts should occur about 9 August to 13 August, 14 August to 18 August, and 21 August to 25 August.
+Over Western Australia the strongest cold fronts should occur about 14 September to 18 September, 24 September to 28 September, and 1 October to 5 October.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.